erfanasgari21/Deep_Image_Squish_Predictor/README.md

 The model was trained for 3 epochs, with a learning rate scheduler that reduces the learning rate by the factor of `0.1` per epoch.

-This approach was sufficient for the task, as the model showed good performance after these two epochs.
+This approach was sufficient for the task, as the model showed good performance after these 3 epochs.

 ![training loss](media/training-loss.png)